FAQ: Can a heat map be created in ArcMap?

-How can a heat map be created in ArcMap?
+Can a heat map be created in ArcMap?

+Yes.
 A heat map represents the geographic density of features on a map.
 Colored areas represent these points, which is useful for layers with a large number of features.

 To create a heat map in ArcMap, create a layer with features before using tools in either the Density toolset of the Spatial Analyst toolbox or the Mapping Clusters toolset of the Spatial Statistics toolbox.

 Use the Point Density, Line Density, or Kernel Density tools from the Spatial Analyst toolbox to calculate the density of features and create a heat map.
+For specific instructions, see: How To: Create heat maps in ArcMap using the Density toolset.

 The Point Density tool calculates the density of point features around each raster cell.
 In concept, each raster cell is defined as a neighborhood, and the size and shape of the neighborhood can be adjusted.
 Refer to the following ArcGIS Help document, How Point Density works, for more information.